Learn About Investing in Park City, Utah, Real Estate

 Long-Term vs. Short-Term Rentals in Park City, Utah

-For the past decade, Park City has been in need of long-term rentals.
+For the past decade, Park City has needed long-term rentals.
 The most significant long-term benefit to leasing your property is that you'll receive a tax break and possibly less wear and tear.
 We have had clients rent their property for six months while staying in the property, typically in the winter and spending the summer months in Park City.

-Every scenario will always be a little different, but your returns should be pretty even when comparing long-term rentals to short-term rentals.
+Every scenario will always be different, but your returns should be pretty even when comparing long-term and short-term rentals.
 As a Park City investment property owner, you will have more management company options for short-term rentals.

 Park City Investment Realtors